ttImp/FullwoodHackAcademy/README.md

 ---

-**Step 3: Sending a POST Request**
+**Step 4: Sending a POST Request**

 Now, let's simulate submitting the login form.
 A `POST` request sends data to the server.

 **Your Task:**

-1. In the script, comment out the code from Step 2.
+1. In the script, comment out the code from Step 3.

 2. Uncomment the code block under `## -- STEP 3 --`.

-3. In the `login_data` dictionary, ensure the `'email'` value is set to the target username you discovered in Step 1 (e.g., `ella@example.com`).
+3. In the `login_data` dictionary, ensure the `'email'` value is set to the `target_username` you discovered in Step 1 (e.g., `target.user@example.com`).

 4. Press `F5` to run the script.
 You'll see an "Invalid login" message, but you've successfully sent a login attempt!

 ---

-**Step 4: Brute-Force with a Password File**
+**Step 5: Brute-Force with a Password File**

 Real hackers use password lists.
-We have a small version called `mockyou.txt`.
+We have a small version called `data/mockyou.txt`.

 **Your Task:**

-1. Comment out Step 3.
+1. Comment out Step 4.

 2. Uncomment `## -- STEP 4 --`.

-3. Make sure the `username_to_try` variable is set to your target's username.
+3. Make sure the `username_to_try` variable is set to your `target_username`.

 4. Press `F5` to run the script.
 It will now try every password from the file.
 This will likely fail, but it's the core of a dictionary attack.

 ---

-**Step 5: Appending Integers to Passwords**
+**Step 6: Appending Integers to Passwords**

 A common user habit is to add a number to a password.
 Let's make our attack smarter.

 **Your Task:**

-1. Comment out Step 4.
+1. Comment out Step 5.

 2. Uncomment `## -- STEP 5 --`.

-3. This code reads each password from `mockyou.txt` and then tries appending a number to the end of it.
+3. This code reads each password from `data/mockyou.txt` and then tries appending a number to the end of it.

 4. Press `F5` to run the script.
-If your target is 'ella', watch closely!
+If your target is the example user, watch closely!
 You should see a **Success!** message when the script discovers the correct password.

 ---

-**Step 6: Hiding Our Tracks with User-Agents**

-To make our attack less obvious, we can change our "User-Agent" string to look like traffic from different real browsers.
+**Step 7: Gaining User Credentials & Understanding Cookies**

+Now that we have the password for our example user, let's gain access and understand how websites use cookies.

+**Context: How a Website Uses Cookies**

+When you log into a website, it often gives your browser a **cookie**.
+A cookie is a small text file that your browser stores, and it helps the website remember who you are.
+Cookies are used for things like:
+* Keeping you logged in as you move between pages.
+* Remembering your preferences (like language or theme).
+* Tracking your visits to a website.

+The website might store a cookie that says something like `session_id=12345` (to identify your current visit) or `user_level=basic` (to tell the site you're a regular user, not an admin).

 **Your Task:**

-1. Comment out Step 5.
+1. Comment out Step 6.
 2. Uncomment `## -- STEP 6 --`.

-3. Replace the placeholder `discovered_password` with the correct password you just found.
+3. Replace the placeholder `discovered_password` with the correct password you just found for your target user.

-4. Press `F5` to run the script and observe how the "User-Agent" changes in the output for each successful login.
+4. Press `F5` to run the script.
+It will successfully log in as your target user.
+5.  **Now, open your Edge browser (or Chrome/Firefox) and go to the live site: `https://fullwoodhackademy2025.pro/`.** You should be logged in as the example user.
+6.  **Open Developer Tools:** Press `F12` (or right-click anywhere on the page and select "Inspect").
+7.  **Go to the "Application" Tab:** In the Developer Tools window, find the tab named "Application".
+8.  **Look for Cookies:** On the left-hand side, under "Storage," click on "Cookies."
+You'll see a list of cookies the website has given your browser.
+9.  **Find the `Admin` Cookie:** Look for a cookie named `Admin`.
+What value does it have?

+---

+**Step 8: The Browser = Untrusted Data (Cookie Manipulation for Privilege Escalation)**

+Anything in your browser – like cookies, form fields, or even the JavaScript code running on the page – can be changed by the user.

+That means websites can't blindly trust what the browser sends back.
+If a website stores sensitive information (like whether you're an admin or not) directly in a cookie and doesn't double-check it on the server, it can be a security hole!
+This is a form of **client-side validation bypass**, where the website relies too much on what the user's browser tells it, instead of verifying everything on the server.

+Tools like the browser’s Developer Tools, `cURL`, or specialized hacking tools like `Burp Suite` let ethical hackers see and modify what’s being sent to and from the site.

+**Lesson:** Let's try and elevate our normal user to be an admin user by modifying the cookie.

+**Your Task:**

+1.  **Ian will now demonstrate how to modify the `Admin` cookie value in your Edge browser's Developer Tools (Application tab, Cookies section).**
+    * **Context:** If the `Admin` cookie is set to `0` for a regular user, what do you think setting it to `1` might do?
+This is a common, but very insecure, way for websites to manage user roles.
+    * **Observe:** After Ian changes the cookie value and you refresh the page, do you notice any any new features or different content on the website?
+Has your level of access changed?

 ---